Guitarman-Waiting-In-The-Sky/ResFeci/README.md

 As of 2/20/23, I only have a few working (but not entirely tested) Excel features available (Compare Columns; Concatenate Column Row Values and Index & Match).

-This all seems to work in a VERY small test run (n=2 !).
+This all seems to work in a VERY small test runs.
 In other words, this all DEFINITELY needs a lot more testing!
 Use as-is and ALWAYS REMEMBER, all macros will permanently change your Excel sheet data.
 There is no undo!
 Be sure to save a copy of your report before you run any of this!!!

 NOTE: 2 External Libraries are Required to Be Installed for this Script: